SuperZooper3/Game-of-Hex/TECHNICAL.md

 ## Gif and Outline

-Gif.py is used to take screenshots, save them to a gif, and create outlines of the cells.
+gif.py is used to take screenshots, save them to a gif, and create outlines of the cells.

 ### Methods

 - clearImg() -> None: Clears the screenshots take to make gifs (`img/sc/sfsc*png`).
 This is used when the "Clear" button is pressed and on starting the program.
 - screenshot(screen, path="img/sc/sfsc") -> None: Takes a screenshot of the screen and saves it to a file.
 This happens at every step of the simulation and is used when creating the gif.
 - compileGif() -> None: Compiles the screenshots taken to make a gif.
 This is used when the "Gif" button is pressed.
 Also opens the image if you are running windows

+## Rule Management

+rules.py is where rules for the board are defined.

+### Methods

+- freeze(b: Board, x: int, y: int) -> bool: Takes as arguments a Board, and the x and y position of the cell to check, and returns a boolean value corresponding to the cell's new state after the application of the rule.
+This rule allows cells to die/unfreeze.
+- eternalFreeze(b: Board, x: int, y: int) -> bool: Takes as arguments a Board, and the x and y position of the cell to check, and returns a boolean value corresponding to the cell's new state after the application of the rule.
+This rule doesn't allow cells to die/unfreeze.